Danieljohansen97/eveApp/readme.md

 == Ideas for the app, which i will probably add eventually ==
 - Find a better solution for fetching data dependent on another fetch, stop using setTimeout...
+- Seriously, i need to add an autoFill function when typing items.
 - Add a value box where you can put in the amount you are buying.
 - Return total volume m3.
 - Other stuff eventually?